Introduction

 Insight: From Bounded Interval to Real Line

-page — is precisely what is needed, and the heat equation on \(\mathbb{R}\) will
+in our preceding page, is precisely what is needed.
+On \(\mathbb{R}\), the heat equation

 Heat Equation on the Real Line

-situation in a structurally important way.
-On a bounded interval, the Dirichlet
+structurally important way.
+On a bounded interval, the Dirichlet eigenfunctions

-"expansion in eigenmodes" must be replaced by an integral over a continuous
+square-integrable, and the "expansion in eigenmodes" must be replaced by an integral over a

 Fourier transform

-developed in the preceding page; here we put that machinery to its first serious
+carried out in the preceding page.
+Here we put that machinery to its first serious use, solving

 The problem we now consider is: